backslash-f/pragprog-apple-game-frameworks/README.md

 ## Notes
 Although the chapters in the book target only **iOS**, the projects in this repo target **macOS**, and **tvOS** too because why not.
 Let's see how that goes... ⚰️

-Also the projects in here use `SwiftUI` whenever possible.
-They rely on [the new Apple's `SceneView` structure](https://developer.apple.com/documentation/scenekit/sceneview).
-There will be no `AppDelegate`, `ViewControllers` and/or `Storyboards`.
+Also the projects in here use `SwiftUI` and `Combine` whenever possible.
+They rely on [the new Apple's `SceneView` structure](https://developer.apple.com/documentation/scenekit/sceneview) too.
+There is no `AppDelegate`, `ViewControllers` and/or `Storyboards`.
 We are living in the future. 🦾

 ## Labels
 ✅ Finished
+🔨 In progress
-⏳ To be finished
+⏳ To be started

 ## Status
-(Tested on Xcode 12 GM and Swift 5.3)
+(Tested on Xcode 12.2 beta and Swift 5.3.1)

-⏳ Gloop Drop 💧
+🔨 Gloop Drop 💧
 ⏳ Val's Revenge ⚔️
 ⏳ Hog 🎲